African art > Bronze, leopard, messenger, warrior, statue, pirogues > Benin Bronze

 Before the destruction of the palace of the kingdom of Benin in 1897, the divine character of the kings, the Oba, was illustrated by multiple works celebrating their power.
-War scenes were reproduced on narrative plaques, in bronze, and affixed to the walls.
-Sumptuous bronze altars, commemorative figures of deceased chiefs, heavy bracelets, anklets and recades were produced in quantity in many foundry workshops using the lost wax casting technique.
+In African tribal art, war scenes glorifying them were reproduced on narrative plaques, in bronze, and affixed to the walls.
+Sumptuous bronze altars, commemorative figures of deceased chiefs, majestic felines, heavy bracelets, anklets and recades were produced in quantity in numerous foundry workshops using the lost wax casting technique.

 This item is sold with its certificate of authenticity